bcgov/family-law-act-app/RunningLocal.md

 # Generate the Build and Images in the "tools" project; Deploy Jenkins

-On the command line, change into the "openshift" folder in the root of TheOrgBook repo and run the script:
+On the command line, change into the "openshift" folder in the root of Family Protection Order repo and run the script:

 ```
 ./genBuilds.sh -h